 How about convenient, nearby, helpful, beneficial, usable, or advantageous?
 If you thought of all those off the top of your head, we’re impressed!
 If you didn’t, well, neither did we.
 We used Grammarly’s handy (and helpful, convenient, etc.) double-click synonym feature.
 It’s just one of the unique ways Grammarly works to help you improve your vocabulary.

-Improve your vocabulary by double-clicking for synonyms and definitions
+How to learn new words by double-clicking for synonyms and definitions

 Mark Twain once said that the difference between the right word and the almost right word is like the difference between lightning and a lightning bug.
 When you’re staring at a word that’s almost right, Grammarly makes it easy to find the one that’s perfect.